EchoJ31416/Roomscanner/README.md

 4. Once done, press "Done" button
 5. Wait for "Show 3D Model" button to appear, then press it
 6. Export file once done checking the finalizedd 3D model

+Big thanks to deurell (https://github.com/deurell) for providing the initial Roomscanner code that this was all build on.